DV

 Strategy & risk

-NOBL tracks S&P 500 Dividend Aristocrats Index with a dividend income approach, while VIG tracks Basket (Vanguard Dividend Appreciation ETF holdings) with an index approach.
-Beta is 0.67 for NOBL and 0.77 for VIG, indicating NOBL is less volatile relative to the market.
+NOBL tracks S&P 500 Dividend Aristocrats Index, while VIG tracks S&P U.S. Dividend Growers Index.
+Beta is 0.59 for NOBL and 0.74 for VIG, making NOBL the less volatile of the two by this measure.

 Fund details